fgiorgetti/cluster-scoped-router/README.md

 ## Typical end-to-end workflow

 Run the following steps in order.
-Steps 1 and 2 must be completed on **every cluster** in the VAN.
+Steps 1 and 2 must be completed on **every tenant cluster** in the VAN.
 Steps 3–5 are per-cluster and per-workload.

 ```
 1. install-site.sh   — on each cluster: deploy the router and generate certs
-2. link.sh           — on each cluster: generate connector config toward every
+2. link.sh           — on each cluster: generate connector config toward the
-                       other cluster in the VAN (repeat for each peer)
+                       backbone (provide the backbone's exported Link YAML)
 3. connector.sh      — on the cluster that exposes a workload
 4. listener.sh       — on the cluster that consumes the workload
 5. sync-conf.sh      — on each cluster: apply all generated config to the